 3. WHY IS FLORIDA PROBATE NECESSARY?

-You must probate wills in a court of probate in Florida.
-Florida Probate is necessary to wind up the affairs the decedent leaves behind.
+You must probate wills in a court of probate.
+Probate is necessary to wind up the affairs the decedent leaves behind.
 It ensures that all of the decedent’s creditors are properly paid.
 Florida Probate also serves to transfer assets from the decedent’s individual name to the proper beneficiary.
-Florida has had probate laws in force since becoming a state in 1845.
-The Florida law of probate and estate settlement requires that all last wills and testaments must be probated, and provides for all aspects of the probate process, but allows the decedent to make certain decisions by leaving a valid last will and testament.
+Florida’s probate laws have been in force since becoming a state in 1845.
+Florida law requires that all last wills and testaments must be probated, and provides for all aspects of the probate process, but allows the decedent to make certain decisions by leaving a valid last will and testament.

 4. WHAT IS A LAST WILL AND TESTAMENT?